strato-emu/strato/BUILDING.md

     <img height="400" src="https://user-images.githubusercontent.com/37104290/162196879-08d9684b-c6a2-4636-9c23-c026cb7d7494.png">
 </p>

-Exclude the following folders from indexing:
+Exclude the following folder from indexing:
-- `app/libraries/llvm`
 - `app/libraries/boost`

 To exclude a folder, switch to the project view: